 What is open banking?
 In a practical sense, open banking is a technology-driven approach to financial services, giving third-party providers (TPPs) access to customers’ financial data (with their express permission).
 This is possible through the use of application programming interfaces (APIs) to build services that can serve customers.
 Putting it simply, non-banks can offer banking functionality through apps, for example.
-There are, of course, benefits to open banking, which includes:
+There are, of course, benefits to open banking, which include:

 - the freedom of choice and autonomy for consumers

 - more competition and innovation for the market

 - increased accessibility of services (increase in choice)